Disney XD (Brazil): As Jetix (2004–2009)

 Jetix logo used from 2004 to 2009.

 The Walt Disney Company cleared the Jetix brand for use in January 2004, with its launch projected for the middle of the year.
 In July, it was determined that the rebrand would happen on August 1, with a relaunch ceremony for advertisers happening on July 27 in São Paulo.
 Technical control was moving from Miami to Buenos Aires as a result.

 As Disney XD (2009–2022)

 Disney XD logo used from 2009 to 2016.

 In May 2009, after Toon Disney was rebranded to Disney XD in the United States, the Latin American-Disney branch confirmed Disney XD would replace Jetix in Latin America on July 3, 2009.
 As a pre-launch act, it offered an online game, HeroRising, for eight weeks starting May 15.

 In 2014, the network aired X-Coração, an animated series produced in the state of Rio Grande do Sul.
 The exclusivity agreement to carry the series was broken when the producers licensed the series to air on TV Brasil in 2015.

-The channel closed on the same day as its Latin American counterpart.
+The channel ceased operations on April 1, 2022 the same day as its Latin American counterpart.